 Have you ever bought a diamond as a present for that special person in your life?
-Whilst doing so, you most probably took your time going through websites and online resources that elaborate on diamonds.
-However, if you are just getting started, we have your back.
+Whilst doing so, you most probably took your time going through websites and resources online that elaborate on the best kind of diamond.
+But, if you’re still a rookie in the world of diamonds, the jargon and calculations that mark it can make you want to throw in the towel.
+The good news, however, is that we have your back.

 In this article, we will walk you through the meaning of the diamond pavilion angle, ways to calculate it using simple mathematics, and the requisite techniques to help you determine an ideal cut diamond.

 Whilst shopping, be careful not to fall for poorly cut diamonds.
 Do the diamond’s pavilion depth, pavilion angle, and other dimensions fall within the perfect ranges?
-The news worth cherishing is that you will know how to calculate these dimensions after reading this article.
+The news worth cherishing is that you now know how to calculate these dimensions.
 Also, kindly note that these seemingly minute details can prove decisive in differentiating between ideal and poorly cut diamonds.

-So, once you are cognisant of all the prerequisites, go ahead and shop with confidence
+So, now that you are cognizant of all the prerequisites, go ahead and shop with confidence.

 What is a diamond pavilion angle?

 Before light is shed upon this question, we ought to first understand as to what does diamond pavilion actually connote.
 As per the simplest of all definitions to date put forth, a pavilion is a diamond’s bottom half hidden under a ring arrangement that plays a very crucial part in the metal’s general appearance.
 Why is it so?
 Because it has facets that assist in light reflection, penetration, and bouncing.
 The result is fire and brilliance.